ekrsulov/ttpe/doc/docs/faq.md

 ### Can I customize keyboard shortcuts?

 Not in the UI, but plugins can register custom shortcuts.
-See [Keyboard Shortcuts Types](./types/shortcuts).
+See [Plugin Types](./types/plugins) for shortcut configuration.

 ## Features